McConnell pushes for more COVID vaccinations: 'We're in the red zone, but we're not in the end zone'

 HOUSE FREEDOM CAUCUS HITS BACK AT BIDEN'S 'DOOR-TO-DOOR SPYING' COVID VACCINE PUSH

 The pace for vaccinations has slowed in the United States just as the much more contagious delta COVID-19 variant is becoming the dominant strain of the virus.
-Coronavirus cases are creeping upward in many states around the country, with Louisiana seeing a significant upward trend, according to a seven-day average from Johns Hopkins University.
+Coronavirus cases are increasing in many states around the country, with Louisiana seeing a significant upward trend, according to a seven-day average from Johns Hopkins University.

 Sen. Roy Blunt, R-Mo., said the fight right now is "vaccine versus variant."
 Joining McConnell at a news conference Tuesday, Blunt said the best way to stop the development of the more dangerous variants is to have more people vaccinated.

-"We are not nearly in as bad of a place as we were, but we're not nearly in as good a place as we would all like to be," Blunt said at the Capitol.
+"We are not nearly in as bad of a place as we were, but we're not nearly in as good a place as we would all like to be," Blunt said.

 HOW DOES THE DELTA VARIANT DIFFER FROM ORIGINAL STRAIN?